semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 Now you should have a linked folder called Research.
 If you `cd` into the folder, you should see the regular contents of that folder.

+### Make Git cross compatible.

+Windows and Linux use slightly different line endings.
+This somethings causes Linux or Windows to think a file is modified in git when it hasn't been due to different line ending usage.
+In Linux, run the following line to fix this:

+    > git config --global core.autocrlf true

 ## Setup VS Code

 For either WSL or native Windows setup, we will use Visual Studio Code as our code editor.
 You can download it here: https://code.visualstudio.com/.
 Install the Windows version either way.
 Follow the general install guide to install the necessary packages and then come back here for specific WSL setup instructions.